Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 1. **Development scope** : How to allocate factory instances, taking current ADF constraints into account, it boils down to:
     - Can our development group share the same [managed identity](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-service-identity)?
 Else we need to allocate one factory instance to each developer/team that needs their own identity
     - Do we need [triggered runs](https://docs.microsoft.com/en-us/azure/data-factory/concepts-pipeline-execution-triggers#trigger-execution) in development, or is [debugging](https://docs.microsoft.com/en-us/azure/data-factory/iterative-development-debugging) good enough?
 For the former we'll need to dedicate a factory instance
+1. **Infrastructure scope** : Which artifacts are considered infrastructure and not code, and should be treated as such
+    - [Self-hosted integration runtime](https://docs.microsoft.com/en-us/azure/data-factory/concepts-integration-runtime) (SHIR), the piece of software we need to deploy in private networks to operate there
+    - Credential managers, focusing on [Azure Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/how-to-use-azure-key-vault-secrets-pipeline-activities)

 Let's jump into the details.